 Pascal: Yes, of course, but I am sure that those rebels are not one miscalculation short.
 And while being at it.
 Who is the moron who came up with the idea of starting a war that you do not want to win ?
 What good, if any, are those "limited" strikes going to have to start with ?
 I mean even Obama himself said that he is not interested in regime change (at least he would not say so publicly).
-If all this wasn't real, I would call it a very very very back movie plot.
+If all this wasn't real, I would call it a very very very bad movie plot.

 LX: Well, you have to agree with the fact that by those limited strike Obama is at least consistent with the fact that he is only interested in acting in response to the chemical weapons attack.
 Don't you trust the fact that those so called limited strike could achieve just that ?

 Pascal: Ok, one second here.
 I do not dispute the fact that the US military is able to fulfil their mission efficiently.
 I just wonder what are we actually trying to achieve here ?
 You see, the very reason why we have this ban, or at least a part of the reason, is that those weapons kill indiscriminately.
 Assad has been killing more than 100,000 people indiscriminately for the past two years.
 I have no problem with Obama having a fetish on chemical weapons, what I have a problem with is the lack of... basic logic.
 What is the point of being suddenly so picky about people dying by chemical weapons, if for two years you didn't seem too concerned about people dying to start with ?
 See my point ?
-But then, if this was only it... in fact, this interview haven't even started yet :-), isn't anybody concerned about the fact that both sides of this conflict are people we should not support in any possible way ?
+But then, if this was only it..., isn't anybody concerned about the fact that both sides of this conflict are people we should not support in any possible way ?
 And that the brutality aside, the secular-friendly Assad regime is much, very much, better than anything that could replace it ?
 Thinking of it I am sure that the US gov knows that, and this might explain why they do not want to hit Assad too hard.

 LX: I know that you are not too fuss about the Arab League of Nations, tell me more about that.